Gran Colombia: Confederation status

 In Peru, the dissolution of Gran Colombia is seen as a country ceasing to exist, giving way to the formation of new nation-states.
 The significance of this view is that the treaties Peru had signed with Gran Colombia became void when the countersignatory ceased to exist.
 The three new states, the Republic of New Granada (which later changed its name to Republic of Colombia), the Republic of Venezuela, and the Republic of Ecuador, in the Peruvian view, started with a clean diplomatic slate.

 An alternative view is that Ecuador and Venezuela separated from the Gran Colombian Federation and inherited all of the treaty obligations that Gran Colombia had assumed, at least to the extent that they apply to their respective territories.
 There are indications that Colombia itself maintained this position; Gran Colombia and its successor state, the Republic of Colombia, shared a capital city, a subset of the same territory, and much the same citizenry.
 It would be unnatural to disavow their common histories.

 The question of the status of treaties and accords dating to the revolutionary period (1809–1819) and Gran Colombia period (1819–1830) has a profound effect on international relations to the present day.

-Reunification
+Reunification attempts

 There have been attempts at the reunification of Gran Colombia since the separation of Panama from Colombia in 1903.
 People in favor of reunification are called "unionistas" or unionists.
-In 2008, the Bolivarian News Agency reported that then-President of Venezuela Hugo Chávez announced a proposal for a political restoration of Gran Colombia, under the Bolivarian Revolution.
+In 2008, the Bolivarian News Agency reported that the then-President of Venezuela Hugo Chávez announced a proposal for a political restoration of Gran Colombia, under the Bolivarian Revolution.